adityatr/adityat/content/blog/003-The Japanese Payment Revolution and the Rise Paypay.md

 # The Japanese Payment Revolution and the Rise Paypay

 Paypay QR code in at a small bakery just north of Kyoto
-> I have been to Japan three times, the first two were to work for Paytm to launch Paypay.
-The engineering had humble beginnings, starting with a small room in a weWork in Ginza, Tokyo.
-Paypay started with an idea to reduce cash usage in Japan.
-A country where cash is still a dominant force making up to 64% of all transactions.
-> During my recent vacation to Japan, I witnessed first hand how successful the app has become.
-Paypay is possibly the biggest startup success from Japan.
-The app which is now 4 years old and does more than just payments and has over 60 Million users which amounts to ⅔ of Japanese Consumers .
+> I had a realization on my third trip to Japan.
+On my first two trips, I went on behalf of Paytm Canada, to develop the PayPay app.
+PayPay's engineering team had humble beginnings - we worked in one of the smaller offices at a WeWork in Ginza,Tokyo.
+PayPay started with an idea to reduce cash usage in Japan, a country where cash is still a dominant force, making up to 64% of all transactions.
+During my recent vacation, I witnessed first hand how successful the app has become.
+PayPay is possibly the biggest startup success from Japan.
+The app which is now 4 years old and does more than just payments and has over 60 Million users which amounts to ⅔ of Japanese Consumers.

 ## Introduction